 | 200 hours | $1.5M – $2.1M | $1.65M – $2.3M | $1.4M – $1.9M | $3.2M – $4.4M |

-Several patterns emerge from this grid that are not obvious from hourly rates alone.
+Several patterns emerge that are not obvious from hourly rates alone.
 First, charter is the most economical model at low utilisation and remains competitive up to approximately 100 hours per year.
 Second, fractional shares overtake charter on cost between 75 and 100 hours per year, and become materially cheaper at 200+ hours.
 Third, whole ownership at light-to-midsize jet level requires 200+ hours per year before the all-in math approaches fractional or jet card pricing, and even then carries substantial fixed costs that do not scale with usage.

 The grid covers light-to-midsize aircraft pricing.
 Larger categories scale up materially: a super-midsize annual spend at 100 hours runs approximately $1.4M-$1.9M across access models; heavy jet 100-hour annual spend runs $1.6M-$2.2M; ultra-long-range 100-hour spend runs $2.0M-$2.8M.
 The pattern across access models stays consistent — charter dominates at low hours, fractional dominates at moderate hours, ownership only makes sense at high sustained utilisation.